wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 layout: post
 category: Stats
 description: Wistia's analytics are designed to help you understand how your audience engages with your content.
 Dive in to everything you could dream of knowing about Wistia's all time favorite subject, Statistics.
-post_intro: <p>Wistia stats are the best way to get a complete view of who is watching your video, and how they are watching and interacting with it.</p><p>This guide will show you how to approach the two parts of Wistia analytics, <b>Stats Trends</b> and the <b>Viewer Stream</b>.</p>
+post_intro: <p>Wistia stats are the best way to get a complete view of who is watching your video, and how they are watching and interacting with it.</p><p>This guide will show you how to approach the two parts of Wistia analytics, <b>Stats Trends</b> and the <b>View Stream</b>.</p>
 footer: 'for_intermediates'
 ---

 {{ "If someone is logged into Wistia and is viewing the videos, their views will be tracked in your Private User Sessions.
-You can read more about that more in our [Private Analytics Documentation](http://wistia.com/doc/private-sharing)." | note }}
+You can read more about that more in our [Private Analytics Page](http://wistia.com/doc/private-sharing)." | note }}

 ## Account-Level Trends View